rsleiberin/janus/image_processing/README.md

 3. **Issues and Pull Requests**:
    - Create issues for tracking tasks or bugs.
    - Link pull requests to issues for clarity.

----

-This revised README fully matches your format while including all enhancements and additional details for clarity and completeness.